• Recipes

 • 2 garlic cloves, thinly sliced

-• 1 cup chicken broth (or water with 1 tsp chicken bouillon)
+• 1 cup chicken broth (or water with 1 teaspoon chicken bouillon)

 • 1½ teaspoons apple cider vinegar